Bernardo Schappo

-Bernardo Schappo (born 22 March 1999), sometimes known as just Bernardo, is a Brazilian footballer who plays as a central defender for Ituano.
+Bernardo Schappo (born 22 March 1999), sometimes known as just Bernardo, is a Brazilian professional footballer who plays as a centre-back for Primeira Liga club Estrela da Amadora.

 Club career

+Ituano

 Born in Antônio Carlos, Santa Catarina, Bernardo joined Ituano's youth setup in 2017, aged 18.
 He made his first team debut on 8 August 2018, coming on as a first-half substitute in a 3–1 Copa Paulista away loss against Nacional-SP.

 On 15 December 2019, Bernardo was promoted to the first team ahead of the 2020 season.
 After being only a backup option in his first years, he became a first-choice during the 2021 Série C, as his side achieved promotion to the Série B.

 On 9 March 2022, Bernardo renewed his contract with Galo until December 2024.

+Fortaleza

+On 31 March 2023, Série A side Fortaleza announced the signing of Bernardo on a four-year contract.

+Estrela da Amadora

+On 9 July 2025, Bernardo moved to Portugal, joining Primeira Liga club Estrela da Amadora on a three-year contract.